aHnadr/kacha/README.md

-# Kacha - Cafeteria Restaurant Buffet
+# Kacha - Cafeteria Restaurant Buffet Grill

 ## Overview
 Welcome to **Kacha**, a cafeteria restaurant buffet website built solely by **OmosH**, a talented computer engineer who has transitioned to freelancing as a web developer due to the job crisis in Kenya.
 Despite the challenges, OmosH is dedicated to finding clients and showcasing his expertise through his work.